wking/ccon/README.md

 After the container setup is finished, the container process can optionally adjust its state and execute the configured code.
-If **`process`** isn't specified, the container process will block until killed by an external signal (which can be useful to hold a container open while other processes join and do the real work).
+If **`process`** isn't specified, the container process will exit (with an exit code of zero) instead of executing a user process (which can be useful for the creation phase of a workflow that separates creation from execution).

 * **`process`** (optional, object) configuring the container process after the container is setup.